kevinkoo001/CCR/README.md

 # Compiler-assisted Code Randomization (CCR)
-**CCR** is a hybrid method to enable practical and generic code transformation, which relies on compiler-rewriter cooperation.
-The approach allows end users to facilitate rapid fine-grained code randomization (at both a function level and a basic block level) on demand at installation time.
+**CCR** is a hybrid method for enabling practical and generic code randomization based on compiler-rewriter cooperation.
+CCR currently supports rapid cliend-side fine-grained code randomization (at both function level and basic block level) at installation time.
 The main concept behind CCR is to augment final executables with *a minimal (pre-defined) set of transformation-assisting metadata*.
-The following table briefly shows the essential information that could be collected/adjusted at compilation/linking time.
+The following table briefly shows the essential information that is collected/adjusted at compilation/linking time.

 | Metadata | Collected Information | Collection time |
 | --- | --- | --- |